 The School District works under the direction of the School Board and its superintendent.
 Projects selected for SPLOST funding are approved by the School Board.
-During fiscal year 2016, the SPLOST V referendum was passed by the voters of Tift County.
-The maximum amount approved to be raised from the SPLOST V referendum is \$48,000,000.00.
-SPLOST V funds will be used for the following purposes as outlined in the referendum:
+During fiscal years 2016 and 2022, the SPLOST V and SPLOST VI referendums were passed by the voters of Tift County.
+The maximum amount approved to be raised from the SPLOST V and SPLOST VI referendums are \$48,000,000.00 and \$70,000,000.00, respectively.

+The SPLOST V funds will be used for the following purposes as outlined in the referendum: